Protein quality is key to getting consistent results

 Get answers in minutes

-Generate informative data in 3 minutes fast — it makes deciding what to do next that much easier.
+Generate informative data in just 3 minutes — it makes deciding what to do next that much easier.
+Watch video

 Forget dialyzing or doing sample dilutions.
 Determine the quality of any protein in any type of buffer over a wide range of concentrations.